Fewer boots, more slippers: How a shortage of shipping containers is changing what shows up on shelves

 Some companies are even going as far as shrinking toy packages by 30 percent to save on costs.

-To maximize every cubic inch of these 40-foot boxes, retailers and freight companies must master a math exercise with a dizzying array of answers, whether that’s two pickup trucks, 500 artificial Christmas trees or 80,000 Pop It fidget toys.
+To maximize every cubic inch of these boxes, retailers and freight companies must master a math exercise with a dizzying array of answers, whether that’s two pickup trucks, 500 artificial Christmas trees or 80,000 Pop It fidget toys.

 “Call it the Jenga supply chain,” said Suketu Gandhi, global leader for digital supply chain at the consulting firm Kearney.
 “Without shipping containers, the whole thing tumbles.”

 The container shortage, economists say, is a byproduct of the pandemic.
 Coronavirus-related shutdowns disrupted the global movement of freight while boosting demand for consumer goods.
 Nearly 26 million 20-foot containers’ worth of goods are expected to arrive in the United States this year, up 18 percent from a year ago, according to the National Retail Federation’s Global Port Tracker.
-Meanwhile, the scarcity of workers to load and unload at ports and warehouses, as well as truck drivers to transport them, has stranded millions of containers.
+Meanwhile, the scarcity of workers to load and unload at ports and warehouses, as well as truck drivers to transport them, has stranded an estimated 3 million containers around the world, according to Niels Larsen, president of Air & Sea North America at DSV, a global transport and logistics firm.

 But the remedy isn’t as simple as just churning out more containers, shipping experts say, because the shortage is closely intertwined with business and border closures, as well as labor shortages and fundamental shifts in the economy.

-Container manufacturers, mostly concentrated in China, are expected to churn out 5.4 million new containers this year, about double their pre-pandemic output, according to Drewry Shipping Consultants.
+Container manufacturers, mostly concentrated in China, are expected to make 6.4 million new containers this year, more than double their pre-pandemic output, according to Drewry Shipping Consultants.
 But those efforts are being hampered by shortages in raw materials, such as steel and lumber, as well as welders.
-The manufacturing process can be long and costly, too: Each container takes about two years and $100,000 to make, according to Niels Larsen, president of DSV Air & Sea North America, a global transport and logistics firm.

 As a result, the some of the world’s biggest retailers, like Ikea, are acquiring their own containers.
 Many others, including Walmart, Target, Home Depot and Costco, are chartering ships to get high-priority goods in on time.
+It is unclear just how many shipping containers are in circulation worldwide, with estimates varying wildly from about 6 million to 170 million.
+A cargo ship typically holds between 10,000 and 15,000 containers, though the largest can hold as many as 24,000, industry sources said.

 The White House last week announced measures to boost capacity at U.S. ports, including Long Beach and Los Angeles, but retailers say those efforts will do little to help this holiday season.